DylanLRPollock/Monkey-Head-Project/README.md

 - **VNC workflow defaults** — TigerVNC bound to `localhost:1995`, SSH tunnel only, default resolution 2560×1440.
 - **Governance axiom** — keep governance **decentralized** and memory **unified**.
-- **Master Plan JSON** — treat `master-plan-v14.5` as the canonical constitutional artifact for training and deployment; prior versions are historical reference.
+- **Master Plan JSON** — treat `master-plan-v15.json` as the canonical constitutional artifact for training and deployment; prior versions are historical reference only.

+---

+## A.I.
+Auto-Update

+- **A.I.-Counterpart:** - Auto Review Complete.
+- **Human-Counterpart:** - In Process Of Manual Review.